 - Consider oil-based skin care and avoid drying products.

 If you’re managing blemishes with acne-fighting products that have a drying effect, you’ll crave a moisturizer.
-Never be afraid of moisture to combat flakiness and keep your skin smooth and soft.
+Never be afraid of using moisture to combat flakiness and keep your skin smooth and soft.

-“Oily skin is best served with moisturizers with oil-free occlusives, like dimethicone,” says Fayne Frey, MD, a board-certified dermatologist with expertise in skin care product ingredients and formulation.
+“Oily skin is best served with moisturizers with oil-free occlusives, like dimethicone,” says Fayne Frey, MD, a board certified dermatologist with expertise in skin care product ingredients and formulation.

 Just as some folks produce a little extra sebum, others have an underproduction of it, leaving them with dry skin.
-You may think drinking water is the answer but sometimes the solution is easier and more topical.

 “Look for moisturizers with hyaluronic acid, ceramides, or free fatty acids,” Palm says.
 You’ll also want to make sure you layer on your serums and moisturizers from thinnest to thickest, allowing for maximum product penetration.

 - Invest in a humidifier.